Mike Bell (wrestler): World Wrestling Federation/Entertainment (1992–2003)

-Aside from his run in the 90s, Bell was best known in the wrestling community for an incident with Perry Saturn during a taped WWF match for Jakked/Metal on May 17, 2001.
-Bell and Saturn both botched a snapmare armdrag, causing Saturn to land on the mat head first.
+The most notable moment of Bell's WWF career stemmed from an incident during a match with Perry Saturn at a Jakked/Metal taping on May 17, 2001.
+Bell botched a snapmare arm drag, causing Saturn to land on the mat head first.
 Saturn legitimately attacked Bell in retaliation for this perceived lack of professionalism and in-ring ethic, at one point tossing Bell out of the ring and causing Bell himself to land on his head on the safety mat.
-Neither performer sustained serious injury, and both were able to resume their respective roles and finish the match as planned, without most spectators realizing what had actually happened.
-Saturn would be punished by management for the incident as he would suffer a kayfabe concussion and fall in love with a mop aptly named Moppy.
-Bell's final match with the company was on October 13, 2003, where he and brother Mark teamed up to face Garrison Cade and Mark Jindrak in a losing effort.
+Neither performer sustained serious injury, and both were able to resume their respective roles and finish the match as planned.
+Bell's final match with the company was on October 13, 2003, where he and his brother, Mark, lost to Garrison Cade and Mark Jindrak.